huuthang120208/huuthang1231/README.md

     ["darkleg"] = false,
 }
 function EquipSharkmanorDeadthstep()
-    if not Tablefishmananddarkleg["darkleg"] and OrionLib.Flags["DeathStep"].Value  then
+    if not Tablefishmananddarkleg["darkleg"] and RayfieldLibrary.Flags["DeathStep"].Value  then
         if not plr.Backpack:FindFirstChild("Black Leg") and not plr.Character:FindFirstChild("Black Leg") then game.ReplicatedStorage.Remotes.CommF_:InvokeServer("BuyBlackLeg")
         else